Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Mobile map (search and route)/README.md

 ## How to use the sample

 A list of maps from a mobile map package will be displayed.
 If the map contains transportation networks, the list item will have a navigation icon.
 Tap on a map in the list to open it.
-If a locator task is available, click on the map to reverse geocode the location's address.
+If a locator task is available, tap on the map to reverse geocode the location's address.
 If transportation networks are available, a route will be calculated between geocode locations.

 ## How it works